 Wind is air moving from a place that has higher pressure to one that has lower pressure.

 Let’s say that you blow up a balloon but don’t tie a knot at the open end.
 You just pinch it closed with your fingers.
 Then, you relax your fingers a little and let some air flow out of the balloon.
-Ever thought about why the air comes out of the balloon instead of going in?
+Have you ever thought about why the air comes out of the balloon instead of going in?

 Sometimes wind is just a light breeze and other times it is strong enough to blow the roofs off buildings.
 To describe the strength of wind, weather reports often use words like Light Wind, Strong Wind, and Gale.
 The Beaufort Scale assigns a number between zero and twelve to describe the strength of wind.
 Zero of the Beaufort Scale is complete calm.
 Twelve describes the powerful winds found in hurricanes.
 Winds are also described with the direction they blow.
 Easterly winds blow from the east, while westerly winds blow from the west.